With the vast majority of plants out there, it’s recommended to consult a good manual to aid in identifying what plant species are safe to eat.

 In a crucial situation, this test provides safe measures in discovering the edibility of specific plants.
 If in doubt, it’s important to follow all guidelines; consumption of a harmful plant can lead to anything from mild discomfort to death.

 In the past, Poison Hemlock has been responsible for killing people who mistook it for wild parsnips and wild carrots.

 It’s important not to consume anything else or at least eight hours prior to this test, aside from water.
 This ensures that the test is valid.

-2) Smell the plant for strong odours.
-If it smells bad or similar to almonds and peaches, then discard.
+2) Smell the plant for strong odors.
+If it smells bad or is similar to almonds and peaches, then discard it.

 3) Test for contact poisoning by rubbing the juice from the sample on the inside of your elbow.
 Wait twenty minutes to see if there is a reaction.

 4) Before putting the sample in your mouth, place it on your lips for five seconds.
 If there is no irritation after twenty minutes, then repeat the process on the top of your tongue and underneath.

 5) If no irritation or other unpleasant sensations occur, then swallow a small piece, and wait eight hours.
 If there are no reactions, then that part of the plant is safe to consume.